5. Derek Jarman: Blue (1993)

 3. Pier Paolo Pasolini: Salò, or the 120 Days of Sodom (1975)

 Based on the book “The 120 Days of Sodom” written by Marquis de Sade, “Salò, or the 120 Days of Sodom” was the last film in the career of Pier Paolo Pasolini, the acclaimed italian writer and director who was murdered shortly before the release of this film.

-Following the story of four corrupt Italian libertines in the fascist Republic of Salò who kidnapped 18 teenagers, who will face four months of extreme violence, this controversial masterpiece has many scenes of graphic violence and was banned in many countries by the time of its release.
+Following the story of four corrupt Italian libertines in the fascist Republic of Salò who kidnapped 18 teenagers, who will face four months of violence, this controversial masterpiece was banned in many countries by the time of its release.

 Considered one of the most violent films in history, “Salò, or the 120 Days of Sodom” is undoubtedly one of the best works in the career of Pasolini, among movies like “Theorem” (1968) and “The Gospel According to St. Matthew” (1964), and definitely deserves a place on this list.

 2. Sergio Leone: Once Upon a Time in America (1984)

 This 229-minute long masterpiece is probably the best film from the 80s.
 Directed by Sergio Leone, one of the most acclaimed directors from the 20th century, “Once Upon a Time in America” (1984) explores crime, friendship and betrayal in this epic tale of a group of Jewish gangsters who grow together in crime.